bewuethr/advent-of-code/README.md

 For MD5 hashing, I used [this awk extension](http://git.codu.in/sup/gawk-extensions) written in C.

-### 2017
+## 2017

 Perl for speed, Go to learn.

 Uploads are "polished", but the oldest commit per file is the honest version used to solve the puzzle.

-### 2018
+## 2018

-Probably default to Perl, but use something else (like Bash and CLI utilities) if I think it might be faster to write.
+Perl.
 First commits per day are the honest truth, afterwards I clean up.